balde/balde/doc/20_template-engine.md

 #include "foo.h"
 @endcode

-This will include all the declarations available on the header to the template.
+This will add all the declarations available on the header to the template.

+@warning this call was renamed from ``include`` to ``import`` since version 0.2.

 How to build templates